robinweser/react-look/README.md

 # Contributing
 I would love to see people getting involved.<br>
 If you have a feature request please create an issue.
 Also if you're even improving Look by any kind please don't be shy and send a pull request to let everyone benefit.

+### Pull Requests
+If you are creating a pull request, try to use commit messages that are self-explanatory.
+Also always add some **tests** unless it's totally senseless (add a reason why it's senseless) and test your code before you commit so Travis won't throw errors.